ibraheem-areeda/Learning-Journal-python/Class-02.md

 on the other hand if the python file run as a script the value of the `__name__` will be equals `"__main__"`, for example it will be  `__name__ == "__main__" ==> true`
 we can use the concept to write an **if statement that will run certain code if the file runs as a script.**

+### Test-Driven Development
+Test-driven development is a software development process that relies on the repetition of a very short development cycle: Requirements are turned into very specific test cases, then the software is improved to pass the new tests, only.
+This is opposed to software development that allows software to be added that is not proven to meet requirements.
+TDD is typically approached from a Red, Green, Refactor approach.
+Red;

+### pytest
+PyTest is a full featured test runner for Python applications.
+[Full Documentation Here](https://docs.pytest.org/en/latest/contents.html#toc)

+### run the tests and follow the **TTD** process:
+to run the tests on your pyton code follow these steps:
+1. install pytest in your environment, type this `pip install pytest`